Are you an independent agent?Sign Up|Log In

 The Gaps in Broad Form Insurance Coverage

+If another driver crashed into your car and you only had broad form auto insurance, you wouldn't have coverage for the damage to your vehicle or any others, but you could still be held legally responsible and required to pay.
 But if you crashed your own car, you'd only have coverage for damage to the other driver’s vehicle and their injuries, as well as any injuries to their passengers.
 If your car got damaged or you got injured, your broad form auto insurance policy would not reimburse you for those costs.

 Broad form auto liability insurance might be sufficient for you if you have an older car that wouldn't be worth repairing after an accident.
 But even under those circumstances, this type of policy has some serious limitations that leave you financially vulnerable.
 Here are a couple of examples: